rkalendar/TotalRepeats/README.md

 ## kmer=
-minimum value for the repeat ‘growth’ initialisation sequence.
-The value can be as low as 9, but for short repeats, this value can be used, but for chromosomes a value of 19 is recommended as a minimum.
-But it is also possible to use this value of 18.
+This is the minimum value for repeat sequence masking.
+It can be as low as 9 for very short repeats, such as CRISPR repeats.
+However, a value of 20 is recommended for eukaryotic chromosomes.
+It is also possible to use values between 18 and 19 for short chromosomes.
 ```
 java -jar -Xms32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ kmer=21
 ```